openscad/openscad/VisualStudio.md

 Run the ```Build|Build All``` menu command (or hit ```F6```) to build and link OpenSCAD.
 Once it has built, run the ```Build|install openscad``` menu command to install some extra resources to the output folder (such as the shaders).

 Assuming that you have got this far, you should finally now be able to run OpenSCAD under Visual Studio by hitting ```F5```.
 Have fun!

-TODO: Do we need to use any particular versions of packages, the forked version of MCAD?

 DP October 2021